 The entire Trinity acts when any of the three persons act since they are in one another and perfectly reflect one another.
 Each person exists eternally in communion with one another and each person is fully and completely God sharing equally the divine attributes.
 A will is defined as the desires that spring from the attributes of a nature.
 Because God has one divine nature which is undivided, there can only be one will in God.
 That one will expresses itself in the obedience and submission of the Son to the Father.
 Each person wills with respect to the relationships and roles that exist between each person in time and in eternity past.
 Each person of the Trinity expresses that one will with respect to his ordering within the Trinity (Rom 8:27).

 Ignatius, in his letter to the Ephesians, declares that Christ with respect to his divine nature is unbegotten in contrast to being begotten as a man with respect to his human nature by Mary (7:2).
 Therefore, according to Ignatius, unbegotteness is an attribute of God rather than a personal property of the Father.
 To be unbegotten is to affirm an attribute of deity.
 If unbegotteness is an attribute of God, then in Ignatius’ mind, to say that the Son is not unbegotten with respect to his divine nature would be to deny an attribute of God to him, making him less than fully God.
-He is said to be “from God” and “from Mary” meaning that he was sent from God before he was born from Mary.
-Ignatius is here describing the sending of the Son into the world (John 1:14; 16:28).
-When Jesus says, “I came from the Father,” he is describing the missio Dei or incarnation of himself, not his ontological origin.
+He is said to be “from God” and “from Mary” meaning that he was sent from God before he was born from Mary and he shares the divine nature of the Father and the human nature of Mary.

 Origen’s concept of eternal generation, as employed by Athanasius, was a “quick and dirty” response to Arianism: every verse which the Arians used to argue that the Son is a creature became eternalized into never-ending timeless actions.
 The problem with the definition of Nicaea was that the common man could not distinguish between generation and creation, even if the generation was described as being eternal in nature.
 To say that the Son was “begotten of the Father before all ages” was the same in their mind as saying that the Son was created before all ages.
 The phrase is not even an expression of eternal generation, but of Eusebius of Caesarea’s Logos Christology.
 It was only after Eusebius that the “before all ages” clause associated with the Son’s begetting was interpreted in accordance with eternal generation rather than Logos Christology.
 The distinction between univocal language and analogical language seems to have been lost on every early reader of Proverbs 8:22-36 in attempting to draw a one-to-one correspondence between Lady Wisdom and Christ.
 The assumption by both sides that the Father alone is unbegotten made the debate more difficult for the orthodox to maintain that the Son is God equally with the Father and never had a beginning.